AugurProject/augur/README.md

 - reputationFaucet([callback])
 - getDescription(id[, callback])
 - createEvent(branch, description, expDate, minValue, maxValue, numOutcomes[, sentCallback, verifiedCallback])
+    - `sentCallback` fires when the transaction is initially broadcast and you receive a txhash
+    - `verifiedCallback` fires when augur.js is able to see your transaction on the network using `eth_getTransactionByHash` (asynchronous check every 4 seconds until it succeeds)
 - createMarket(branch, description, alpha, liquidity, tradingFee, events[, sentCallback, verifiedCallback, failedCallback])
+    - `sentCallback` fires when the transaction is initially broadcast and you receive a txhash
+    - `verifiedCallback` fires when augur.js is able to see your transaction on the network using `eth_getTransactionByHash` (asynchronous check every 4 seconds until it succeeds)
+    - `failedCallback` fires if the initial `sendTransaction` fails
 - buyShares(branch, market, outcome, amount, nonce[, callback])
 - sellShares(branch, market, outcome, amount, nonce[, callback])
 - sendReputation(branch, receiver, value[, callback])

-(Examples and more API functions coming soon!)
+Examples and more API functions coming soon :)

 If you need more flexibility, please refer to the `invoke` function below, which allows you to build a transaction object manually, then broadcast it to the network with `sendTransaction` and/or capture its return value with `call`.

+### Asynchronous RPC

+By default, augur.js is fully asynchronous, although by setting `Augur.async = false` it can be forced to make synchronous HTTP RPC requests.
+This is generally not recommended, especially if augur.js is running in the browser, as synchronous RPC requests block the main JS thread (which essentially freezes the browser).
+All of augur.js's methods that involve an RPC request take an optional callback function as their last parameter.

-### Ethereum JSON-RPC commands
+### Ethereum JSON-RPC bindings

-augur.js sends commands to Ethereum via [JSON-RPC](https://github.com/ethereum/wiki/wiki/JSON-RPC).
-The lower-level RPCs are described here.
+augur.js sends [JSON-RPC](https://github.com/ethereum/wiki/wiki/JSON-RPC) commands to Ethereum.
+Its lower-level RPC functions are described here.

 #### Basic RPC commands